 To make your matte lipstick creamy, simply apply your matte lipstick like you normally would, and then apply a layer of creamy lip balm on top for an instant creamy look.

 I recommend going at least 1 shade darker for your matte lipstick as creamy lip balms tend to lighten the shade a bit after mixing.
 For best results, look for lip balms with the following types of creamy ingredients:

-- Cocoa Butter – Creamy emollient that helps to protect your lips by forming a barrier on top.
-It also contain vitamins A, C and E which are strong anti-aging antioxidants.
+Cocoa Butter – Creamy emollient that helps to protect your lips by forming a barrier on top.
+It also contains vitamins A, C, and E which are strong anti-aging antioxidants.

 How to Make Matte Lipstick Not Sticky